 Tier 3 - Those with no education credentials.

-Recruits must also take the Armed Services Vocational Aptitude Battery (ASVAB), a battery of tests used by DoD to determine enlistment eligibility and qualifications for military occupations.
+Just like their public schooled peers, homeschooled recruits must also take the Armed Services Vocational Aptitude Battery (ASVAB).
+The ASVAB is a battery of tests used by DoD to determine enlistment eligibility and qualifications for military occupations.
 It consists of 10 tests, four of which comprise the Armed Forces Qualification Test (AFQT): Arithmetic Reasoning, Mathematics Knowledge, Word Knowledge, and Paragraph Comprehension.

 Ace the ASVAB - "If you're serious about joining the military, then get serious about the Armed Services Vocational Aptitude Battery (ASVAB).
 The ASVAB is a timed multi-aptitude test, which is given at over 14,000 schools and Military Entrance Processing Stations (MEPS) nationwide and is developed and maintained by the Department of Defense.
 Start now by taking our practice ASVAB tests.
 These tests will give you an idea of how you'll score, and identify areas that need improvement.
 Then use our suggested resources and ASVAB study guides to learn how to prepare for the ASVAB test."